m-salguerogaspar/Software-Design-With-Python/README.md

-# Created by Mauricio Salguero as part of Software Design With Python assigment.
+# Created by Mauricio Salguero as part of Software Design With Python assigments.

 You will find 5 python files, in each one you will find the following: